rbtote/AGRO/README.md

 # AGRO COMPILER

-## THIRD DELIVERY
+## FOURTH DELIVERY

-This version includes 3 new classes to handle our first code generation behaviours, we have set the neuralgic spots in the grammar sintax, for the linear stautes (variables, arithmetic assignments)
+This version includes a new set of instructions for Jump handling (GOTO).
+Added While and For loops code generation.
+Added input, print code generation.
+Added IF ELSE code generation.

 ## TODO
-* Generate GOTOS and print/input Quads
 * Cleanup the cube class
-* Check representation of the temporal variables
+* Check representation of memory addresses
 * Error handling
+* Create classes for quads that use less than 4 parameters in code generation for cleanup
+* Implement special math operators